DINA-Web/guidelines/DINA-Web-API-Guidelines.md

     -   "preparation" and/or "storage"
     -   "determination"
     -   "transaction"
-    -   "account"
+    -   "account" and/or "user"
     -   ...

 -   Reserved words indicating data concepts:
     -   "specimen" and/or "object"
-    -   "taxon"
+    -   "taxon" and "taxa"
-    -   "organisation" and/or "institution"
+    -   "organisation" and/or "institution" and/or "project"
     -   "event"
     -   "locality"
     -   "method" and/or "measurement"